pschaus/book_lepl1402/source/part4.rst

 In the above example, you have seen a special notation using "<>" also called generics in java.
-Generics introduce the concept of type parameters to Java, allowing you to write code that is parametrized by one or more types.
+Generics introduce the concept of type parameters to Java, allowing you to write code that is parameterized by one or more types.
 This enables you to create generic algorithms that work on collections of different types, classes, interfaces, and methods that operate on a parameterized type.
 Generics offer a way to define and enforce strong type-checks at compile-time without committing to a specific data type.
 The core idea is to allow type (classes and interfaces) to be parameters when defining classes, interfaces, and methods.